Lakunake/Minecraft-WebDisplays-Sync-Player/README.md

 ### Method 1: LAN or Public IP (Direct Hosting),
 > Best for Many people and Repeated users, complex-ish setup

-> [!WARNING]
+> [!NOTE]
-> This project of mine is still lacks critical safety measures required for directhosting, only use if you're going to host on lan
+> Though many security features are implemented, direct hosting can still be risky for attacks

 1. Run `run.bat` in your folder
 2. Make sure your selected port is open in your firewall/router